 - A core workout is vital in keeping your body strong and protecting the rest of your muscles and joints.
 Plus core is great for your cardio which will help keep you fit for game play which is what players and coaches want.

 - Stay Away from Jumping or Squatting if you can because this is one of the causes of the injury and it hurts to do these things.
+To stay fit we need to stay away from things that irritate our injured area.

 - Push-ups are going to give you cardio and upper body strength and will not cause and irritation or pain to the knee.